genzj/pybingwallpaper/README.md

       -k, --keep-file-name  keep the original filename.
 By default downloaded file will be renamed as 'wallpaper.jpg'.
 Keep file name will retain all downloaded photos
+      -m {prefer,collect,highest,insist,manual,never},
-      -m {prefer,highest,insist,manual,never}, --size-mode {prefer,highest,insist,manual,never}
+      --size-mode {prefer,collect,highest,insist,manual,never}
-                            set selecting strategy when wallpapers in different size are available (normally 1920x1200 and 1366x768).
+                            set selecting strategy when wallpapers in
+                            different size are available (normally 1920x1200
+                            and 1366x768).
                             `prefer` (default) uses high resolution if it's available, otherwise downloads normal resolution;
-                            `insist` always use high resolution and ignore other pictures (Note: some countries have only normal size wallpapers, if `insist` is adopted with those sites, no wallpaper can be downloaded, see `--country` for more); `highest` use the highest available resolution, that is, 1920x1200 for HD sites, 1920x1080 for others;
+                            `insist` always use high resolution and ignore other pictures (Note: some countries have only normal size wallpapers, if `insist` is adopted with those sites, no wallpaper can be downloaded, see `--country` for more);
+                            `highest` use the highest available resolution,
+                            that is, 1920x1200 for HD sites, 1920x1080 for others;
-                            `never` always use normal resolution; `manual` use resolution specified in `--image-size`
+                            `never` always use normal resolution;
+                            `manual` use resolution specified in `--image-size`
+                            resolution specified in `--image-size` `collect`
+                            acts exactly as highest in most of cases, however it will also download the picture with Chinese bing logo if the picture is ROW and in the size of 1920x1200 (try --market=en-ww).
+In collect
+                            mode, only the first picture (usually the one with English bing logo) will be set as wallpaper.
       --image-size IMAGE_SIZE
                             specify resolution of image to download. check `--size-mode` for more